mlswg/mls-architecture/draft-ietf-mls-architecture.md

 Membership of an MLS group is managed at the level of individual clients.
 In most cases, a client corresponds to a specific device used by a user.
-If a user has multiple devices, the user will be represented in a group by multiple clients.
+If a user has multiple devices, the user will generally be represented in a group by multiple clients (although applications could choose to have devices share keying material).
 If an application wishes to implement operations at the level of users, it is up to the application to track which clients belong to a given user and ensure that they are added / removed consistently.